MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

 <tr class="even">
 <td align="left">0x80070020</td>
 <td align="left">The existing process cannot access the file because it is being used by another process.</td>
 <td align="left">Use the MSCONFIG tool to perform a clean boot on the machine and then try to perform the update again.
-See [How to perform a clean boot in Windows](https://support.microsoft.com/en-us/kb/929135) for more information.</td>
+For more information, see [How to perform a clean boot in Windows](https://support.microsoft.com/en-us/kb/929135).</td>
 </tr>
 <tr class="odd">
 <td align="left">0x80070522</td>